Abdulqudus001/ibn_abubakre.dev/posts/why-your-z-index-isnt-working.md

 image: https://res.cloudinary.com/ibnabubakre/image/upload/v1620581709/Group_2_3.png
 caption: Image showing z-index levels 0, 1 and -1.
 ---
-I was building a sidebar recently, and I encountered a bug where the content of the page was always on top of the mobile navbar no more how high I raised the z-index of the sidebar.
+I was building a sidebar recently, and I encountered a bug where the content of the page was always on top of the mobile navbar no matter how high I raised the z-index of the sidebar.
 This took me a while to figure out and I'm writing this article hoping that someone out there won't waste a lot of time like I did trying to solve the bug.

 ## What is z-index